- Apply links menu

 Please note we are making exciting improvements to the art galleries.

-- Balcony Gallery – this gallery will host the Orpheus Mosaic from 3 August until 12 January.
+- Balcony Gallery – this gallery will host the Orpheus Mosaic until 21 April.

 - French Art – redisplayed with new additions, in a newly refurbished gallery, see this collection of paintings in a new light!